louiscouston/louiscouston.github.io/_pages/about.md

 Announcements
 ------
 I do not have PhD or postdoctoral funded positions to offer at the moment.
 Prospective students and postdocs with an interest in ocean and atmospheric dynamics, the cryosphere, and/or space exploration (icy moons) are yet encouraged to send me an email as funding opportunities can arise anytime!
+You may also check out [Campus France](https://www.campusfrance.org/en), [Campus Bourse](https://campusbourses.campusfrance.org/#/catalog) and the [Foreign Affairs](https://www.diplomatie.gouv.fr/fr/venir-en-france/etudier-en-france/financer-son-projet-d-etudes-en-france/) webpages for funding opportunities.

+PhD students abroad may have the opportunity to visit our lab 12 months through the [Effeil grant](https://www.diplomatie.gouv.fr/fr/venir-en-france/etudier-en-france/financer-son-projet-d-etudes-en-france/).
+Please send me an email if your PhD topic fits our research interests.

+Postdoctoral researchers (especially those with already postdoc experience) are strongly encouraged to apply for the [Marie Curie Postdoctoral Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/postdoctoral-fellowships), which is a prestigious fellowship that is often used as a way to subsequently obtain a job in academia.
+The program [Make our planet great](https://www.campusfrance.org/en/mopga-make-our-planet-great-again-funding-programs) again offers a 1-year postdoc fellowship, with a start date in september 2022.
+Please send me an email if you're interested in joining our lab to work on ice-ocean and ice-lake interactions or more generally geophysical fluid dynamics.
+CNES (space agency) also offers 2-year [postdoctoral fellowships](https://cnes.fr/en/web/CNES-en/7430-research-grants.php) that may support research on icy moons and dwarf planets.

 Brief CV